nicoloceneda/Python-edu/README.md

 ## Content of the Scripts:
 <pre>
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a tensor;
-                                                      Manipulating the data type of a tensor; Manipulati- ng the shape of a tensor; Applying mathematical op- erations to tensors │
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a te- │                                                     nsor; Manipulating the shape of a tensor; │                                                     Applying mathematical operations to tensors │
-├── Variables.ipynb                               <-- Implementation of a single layer perceptron for mul- │                                                     ti-class classification via scikit-learn.
+├── Variables.ipynb                               <-- Creating variables; Accessing the values of
+│                                                     a variable; Modifying the values of a vari- │                                                     able │
+├── Computation_Graphs_and_Gradients.ipynb        <-- Creating a computation graph; Computing gr-
+│                                                     adients
 │
-├── Computation_Graphs_and_Gradients.ipynb        <-- Implementation of a single layer adaptive linear ne- │                                                     for binary classification, via gradient descent │                                                     algorithm, with standardized features.
+├── Custom_Layer_and_Models_with_Keras_API.ipynb  <-- Adding weights; Adding losses; Serializing
+│                                                     layers; Model class
 │
-├── Custom_Layer_and_Models_with_Keras_API.ipynb  <-- Implementation of a single layer adaptive linear ne- │                                                     uron for binary classification, via stochastic grad- │                                                     ient descent algorithm, with standardized features.
+├── Custom Training.ipynb                         <-- Defining the model; Defining the loss fun- │                                                     ction; Obtaining the training data; Defin- │                                                     ing the training loop
 │
-├── Custom Training.ipynb                         <-- Implementation of a single layer logistic regression │                                                     for binary classification, via gradient descent alg- │                                                     orithm, with standardized features.
-│
-└── Dataset API.ipynb                             <-- Implementation of a single layer logistic regression
+└── Dataset API.ipynb                             <-- Creating a dataset; Iterating through a d-
-                                                      for multi-class classification, via gradient descent
+                                                      ataset; Combining two tensors into a joint dataset; Shuffling the dataset, creating
+                                                      batches and repeating; Fetching available
+                                                      datasets from the tensorflow_datasets lib-
+                                                      rary
 </pre>